-MILAN, Nov 12 (Reuters) - Egyptian tycoon Naguib Sawiris has offered to buy a stake in Telecom Italia, he and Italy's largest telecoms company said on Monday, in the latest sign of interest from emerging-markets investors in struggling euro zone companies.
+MILAN, Nov 12 Egyptian businessman Naguib Sawiris has offered to buy a stake in Telecom Italia, Italy's largest telecoms company said on Monday after press reports that Sawiris could invest up to 5 billion euros ($6.4 billion).

 Telecom Chairman Franco Bernabe told reporters in Turin that Sawiris's interest showed "there is important value in the company".
 He added: "We are pleased about this."

-The Italian company, which is facing pressure on sales and margins due to a deep recession at home, is burdened with a net debt of 29.5 billion euros, which it hopes to cut by 4.5 billion euros by the end of next year.
-However, rating agency Fitch said on Monday that the debt target may be difficult to achieve because of weak operating trends.
+Telecom Italia, which is facing pressure on sales and margins due to Italy's recession, is burdened with a net debt of 29.5 billion euros which it hopes to cut by 2 billion euros at the end of this year.

-Telecom Italia shares have fallen 18 percent in the past six months.
-At 1250 GMT, the stock was up 5 percent at 0.7255 euros, after having hit its highest level in three weeks.
+Its shares have fallen 18 percent in the past six months.
+At 1045, the stock was up 6.3 percent at 0.735 euros, after having hit its highest level in three weeks.

-Telecom Italia is controlled by an unlisted holding company, Telco, which owns 22.4 percent.
-Telco's shareholders comprise Spain's Telefonica and Assicurazioni Generali , Mediobanca and Intesa Sanpaolo of Italy.
+Telecom is controlled by an unlisted holding company, Telco, which owns 22.4 percent.
+Telco's shareholders comprise Spain's Telefonica, Assicurazioni Generali, Mediobanca and Intesa Sanpaolo.

-However, an industry source familiar with the situation said the offer could be met with favour by chairman Bernabe, who is keen to limit the influence of existing shareholders.
+However, an industry source familiar with the situation said the offer could be met with favour by Bernabe, who is keen to have a freer hand in running the company.

-Telecom Italia's shareholders have had to repeatedly write down the value of their stakes in the past year and, according to one of the sources, are keen to see a firm commitment by Bernabe to spin off Telecom's 15-billion-euro fixed-line business.
-Telecom is currently in talks to sell a stake in the network to state-owned financial holding company CDP.
+Telecom's shareholders have had to write down the value of their stakes repeatedly in the past year.
+The company is also considering selling a stake in its 15-billion-euro fixed-line network to state-owned financial holding company CDP.

 "In combination with abysmal numbers, and a company that has no credible plan for turnaround, these approaches must force Telecom Italia stakeholders to review their options, either embrace Mr. Sawiris or push management closer to the arms of a deal with the CDP," said Bernstein analyst Robin Bienenstock.